History of New Orleans in Timeline

 October 2009: Assessment Demonstrates Academic Growth

-2009: Decrease in violent crime
+2009: Decrease in Violent Crime

 2009: The Real World: Back to New Orleans

-2009: Tulane University Bike Traffic
+2009: Tulane University Bicycle Traffic

 In 2009, Tulane University converted McAlister Place into a pedestrian mall open to bicycle traffic.

-2010: Bicycle and Pedestrian Transportation Ranking
+2010: Bicycle and Pedestrian Transportation

-2010: Vietnamese American Community Growth
+2010: Vietnamese American community becomes largest

-2010: The Real World: Back to New Orleans
+2010: The Real World: Back to New Orleans in 2010

-2010: Consolidation of Tax Assessors
+2010: Consolidation of seven tax assessors

 2010: Revised Population Estimate

-In 2010, the U.S. Census Bureau revised upward its 2008 population estimate for New Orleans, to 336,644 inhabitants.
+In 2010, the U.S. Census Bureau revised upward its 2008 population estimate for New Orleans to 336,644 inhabitants.

 2010: Racial and Ethnic Makeup

-In 2010, the racial and ethnic makeup of New Orleans was 60.2% Black and African American, 33.0% White, and other races.
+In 2010, the racial and ethnic makeup of New Orleans was 60.2% Black and African American and 33.0% White.

 2011: Bad Girls Club: New Orleans

-2011: Arrested Offenders Demographics
+2011: Arrested offender demographics

-2011: Murder Rate Increase
+2011: Murder Rate Climbs

-In 2011, the murder rate in New Orleans climbed 14% to 57.88 per 100,000, ranking it No. 21 in the world.
+In 2011, the murder rate in New Orleans climbed by 14% to 57.88 per 100,000, making it No. 21 in the world.

 September 2012: The Advocate Begins New Orleans Edition